 Syrian Refugee Crisis

 The world is never short of humanitarian emergencies.
 Hurricanes, floods, and even the aftermath of war are some of the international disasters that the globe has to find ways of containing collectively.
-Dealing with global disasters is no small feat.
-From political factors to funding and even recovery, a lot of work has to go into the management of the emergency.
+Dealing with global disasters is a serious challenge.
+From political factors to funding and even recovery, the management of the emergency has many tasks.
 The Syrian Refugee crisis is one such emergency that is overwhelming for different reasons.
 With Syria ranking amongst the least peaceful countries in the world, it is no wonder that there is a significant influx of Syrian refugees across the globe.
 In his paper, “The Strategic Implications of the Syrian Refugee Crisis,” Heisbourg (2015) points out that the European Union registered an alarming increase of Syrian refugees in the year 2015, with more than half a million Syrians seeking or finding refuge within the union.
-The large number of Syrian refugees, coupled with the logistics of finding them safe homes and bettering their lives, is bound to cause a strain on the globe.
-While examining the Syrian refugee crisis, it is crucial to comprehend how the situation contributes to political conflict, monetary expenses, and the recovery on a global level, which in turn affects the refugee’s fate.
+The large number of Syrian migrants, coupled with the logistics of finding them safe homes and bettering their lives, is bound to cause a strain on the globe.
+The Syrian refugee crisis is an event of global impact, causing political conflicts and financial issues to the host countries; therefore, finding a recovery strategy is important for the migrants, as well as the world countries where they seek asylum.

 First, the Syrian refugee crisis has caused a lot of political strife in the European Union.
-The increasing number of Syrian refugees seeking asylum in Europe has given a rise in new tensions within the region (Heisbourg, 2015).
-The tension amongst the members is profound and set to mount, seeing that the surge in refugees is expected to increase in the coming years.
-A lack of collective commitment has given rise to the tension between countries that are willing to help, such as Germany and unwilling states such as Poland and Slovakia (Heisbourg, 2015).
-With countries such as Poland and the Czech Republic citing poverty and their unacceptance of non-Christians as some of the reasons there are unwilling to shoulder the Syrian refugee crisis, it is challenging to avoid political tensions within the region.
+The increasing number of Syrian migrants seeking asylum in Europe has given a rise in new tensions within the region (Heisbourg, 2015).
+The anxiety amongst the Union members is profound and set to mount, seeing that the flow of refugees is expected to increase in the coming years.
+A lack of collective commitment has given rise to the tension between countries that are willing to help, such as Germany, and unwilling states, such as Poland and Slovakia (Heisbourg, 2015).
+With several countries citing poverty and their unacceptance of non-Christians as some of the reasons to stay away from solving the Syrian refugee crisis, it is challenging to avoid political tensions within the region.
 Still, policies play a part in the strife.

-What is more, the EU policies, and particularly the Dublin Regulation, are bound to cultivate hostility in the region further.
-However, political tensions due to this crisis are not experienced in Europe only.
+However, political tensions due to the refugee crisis are not experienced in Europe only.
 For instance, religious and ethical identities have been politicized in the Turkish border due to the Syrian refugees that have sought asylum in the country (Can, 2017).
 Also, social and political tensions are bound to rise amongst neighboring states within the region (Can 2017).
-The Syrian refugee crisis has taken a toll on international relations.
-The willingness or unwillingness of countries to get involved due to varying reasons, as well as the impact the refugees have in their host countries, have all given a rise in political strife within countries and amongst their neighbors, which creates additional problems for the refugees.
+The Syrian refugee crisis has influenced international relations.
+The willingness or unwillingness of countries to get involved due to varying reasons, as well as the impact of refugees in the host countries, have all given a rise in political strife within the countries and amongst their neighbors, which creates additional problems for the refugees.
 Without a collective willingness to help, the fate of Syrian refugees remains uncertain.
-Furthermore, their safety and wellbeing face other risks such as the lack of money to alleviate suffering.